bianAKA/discordBot/README.md

 # discordBot
 A discordBot that can write bullet points in a google doc by using python and mongodb

+async def monitorExpired():
+when the bot is running, we check if the user session ends or not.

 /login: authorise discord bot to have the permission to access
 - mongodb allows a discord user to have multiple email addresses authroised
 - mongodb avoids the multiple of token json files